 See also: Software testing trends for 2019

-As you probably noticed while reading this text, it took some time for the tests to start working again.
+As you probably noticed while reading this text, it took some time for the software tests to start working again.
 Of course, it brought a lot of benefits.
 It allowed detecting the regression which appeared 4 months ago (sic!).
 And increased the quality of the product.
 However, you should remember that if the tests are kept on a regular basis it will save a lot of nerves.
 Your work on verifying the application wouldn’t be such arduous.
 And most of all – it wouldn’t take that much time.
 Therefore, automated tests should be checked/updated after each iteration of the application.
+You can look for a variety of automated testing tools and try writing different test scripts too.
 Writing automated tests is only half of the battle.